RootstockCollective/collective-rewards-sc/SECURITY.md

 ### Response Time

-RootstockCollective will make a best effort to meet the following response times for reported vulnerabilities:
+RootstockCollective will make its best effort to meet the following response times for reported vulnerabilities:

 - Time to first response (from report submission) - 5 business days
 - Time to triage (from report submit) - 7 business days